dfm/emcee/docs/user/moves.rst

 :class:`moves.MHMove` is the base class for this type of move and a concrete implementation of a Gaussian Metropolis proposal is found in :class:`moves.GaussianMove`.

+.. note:: The :ref:`moves` tutorial shows a concrete example of how to use
+    this interface.

 Ensemble moves
 --------------